INL/BlackLab/doc/index-formats/integrated.md

 See below for the tokens encodings.

+This file will have an extension of `.blfi.tokensindex`.

 ### tokens - sequence of tokens in each document, per annotation

 - For each field annotation:
   * For each document:
     - the document, in the encoding given by the tokensindex file.
 See below.

+This file will have an extension of `.blfi.tokens`.

 ### Tokens encodings